 Hand held mobile phones have transformed the telecommunications industry.
 These devices can be used to make telephone calls and connect to the internet from almost anywhere.
 Mobile phone handsets use low powered radio transmitters that emit radiofrequency (RF) electromagnetic energy (EME) in order to communicate with a base station.
 Concerns have been raised about the level of RF emissions to which the brain is being exposed when using a mobile phone having potential health consequences, particularly brain cancer.

 A large number of studies have been performed to investigate whether mobile phones pose a potential health risk.
 It is the assessment of ARPANSA and other national and international health authorities, including the World Health Organization (WHO), that there is no established scientific evidence that the use of mobile phones causes any health effects.
-However the possibility of harm cannot be completely ruled out.

 Although subtle biological effects caused by RF EME emitted from mobile phones have been reported in some scientific studies, there is no established evidence that these effects lead to adverse health outcomes.
 The epidemiological (population studies) evidence does not give clear or consistent results indicating mobile phone use causes disease in people.
 Some studies have shown an association between heavy mobile and cordless phone use and brain cancer.
 Based largely on this limited evidence the International Agency for Research on Cancer has classified RF fields as possibly carcinogenic to humans.
 More rigorous long-term studies are being coordinated by WHO and Australia is taking part in this research program.